+The Project Narrative must be typed and single-spaced, in an 11-point font, and must not exceed fifteen (15) 8.5 x 11 pages (excluding existing Project Narrative form content).
+For example, if the Project Narrative form is 18 pages before you begin entering your project information into the form, your narrative may be up to 33 pages (18 pages + 15 pages).
+DO NOT modify the margins of the FMLFPP Project Narrative form.
+Applicants must submit the FMLFPP Project Narrative form as a PDF and attached to the Grants.gov application package using the "Project Narrative Attachment Form" on the application package.
 Handwritten applications or applications in MS Word will not be accepted.
-The narrative must be typed, single-spaced, in 11-point font, and not exceed fifteen (15) 8.5 x 11 pages (excluding existing Project Narrative form content).
-For example, if the Project Narrative form is 15 pages before you begin entering your project information into the form, your narrative may be up to 30 pages (15 pages + 15 pages).
-DO NOT modify the margins of the FMLFPP Project Narrative form.